Let them make me a sanctuary, that I may dwell in their midst.

 Michael Morales explains that the primary theme and theology of the Pentateuch as a whole is YHWH’s opening a way for humanity to dwell in the divine Presence.[1]
 He writes elsewhere, The divine desire to dwell with humanity [is] the goal of both creation and redemption.[2]

 God’s desire to tabernacle with His people has been exhibited through His various movements in history.
-What began at Creation, in the Garden, was adapted by God, due to humanities increasing alienation and estrangement from their Creator.
+What began at Creation, in the Garden, God adapted due to humanities increasing alienation and estrangement from their Creator.

 At Mt.
-Sinai, (which we explored in yesterday’s post) God handed down plans for the tabernacle to Moses.
-God provided the most intricate details regarding every aspect of this holy place—from the frames, clasps, furnishings, posts, pegs, and curtains.
+Sinai, God handed down to Moses plans for the tabernacle.
+God provided intricate details regarding every aspect of this holy place—from the frames, clasps, furnishings, posts, pegs, and curtains.
 But, because it was portable, by its very nature it was temporary.
-However, it was altogether glorious—because God was there.
+However, it was altogether glorious because God was there.

 After God established the land through His servant King David, another dwelling place was prepared among them.
-Building plans for the temple were given to King Solomon.
+Building plans for the temple were given to King Solomon (1 Kings 6:11-13; 6:19).

 It took seven years to complete the first temple, by the labor of over 30,000 people.
 It stood from 960-586 BC.
 Zerubbabel rebuilt the temple in 515 BC.
 It was again reconstructed by Herod.
 That dwelling stood from 20 BC to 70 AD.
 But God’s manifest presence seemed to have vacated the premises.